mgonzalezgmz/blog/_projects/covid-19-europe.md

 A detailed view at covid-19 cases and deaths by region in Europe.
 We decided to show data for the last seven days to highlight new outbreaks.

-I designed and programmed the map and the table, my colleague James Fransham collected the data, and Rosamund Pearce plotted the small multiples.
+I designed and programmed the map and the table, my colleague James Fransham collected the data and Rosamund Pearce plotted the small multiples.